Introducing the Engaged Journalism in Europe database, a list of community-driven news organisations

-The Engaged Journalism Accelerator's mission, since it kicked off last year, has been to support, connect and inspire engaged journalism practitioners, both in Europe and abroad.
+The Engaged Journalism Accelerator's mission is to support, connect and inspire engaged journalism practitioners, both in Europe and abroad.

-Initially, that wasn't easy.
-Our initial research found that people leading or working for news organisations that focused on serving a distinct community often weren't aware of the existence organisations like them.
+At the start of the programme, that wasn't easy.
+Our initial research found that people leading or working for news organisations that focused on serving a distinct community often weren't aware of the existence of organisations like theirs.
 In many cases, their frame of reference was narrow and sometimes they didn't even know about similar publishers in the same country or city.
-This made learning difficult.
+This made learning from one another difficult.

-We've have had lots of great feedback from people using it since then to shape conference agendas, come up with fresh ideas for articles and features and also get inspiration for their own work.
+We have had lots of great feedback from people using it to shape conference agendas, come up with fresh ideas for articles and features and also get inspiration for their own work.
 We hope this will continue.

-Since it launched last summer, the Accelerator team have come across dozens of news organisations working with their communities in different ways.
+Since it launched, the Accelerator team has come across dozens of news organisations working with their communities in different ways.

 For the purpose of transparency and to make it easier to see what's new, we'll list the organisations we've added since August 2018 below.

 The database is a work-in-progress and we welcome suggestions of news organisations that meaningfully and regularly involve users in the reporting process or who have community engagement at their core.